 Positive feelings and positive functioning are not always key indicators of mental well-being.
 For example, people can experience positive emotions while engaging in destructive or unhealthy behaviors as well.

 People who are in good mental health can still be sad, angry, or unhappy.

-Definitions of mental health also often stress actively making contributions to one’s community or society, which can exclude people who are shy, who do not have the opportunity to be active, or who have experienced rejection by others in their communities.
+Definitions of the term also often stress actively making contributions to one’s community or society, which can exclude people who are shy, who do not have the opportunity to be active, or who have experienced rejection by others in their communities.
 This does not necessarily mean that these individuals lack good mental health, however.

-Work productivity is also often used as a marker of mental health, but such definitions neglect individuals who are not able to work due to age, physical condition, or disability.
+Work productivity is also often used as a marker of mental wellness, but such definitions neglect individuals who are not able to work due to age, physical condition, or disability.

 To address these concerns, a group of European psychiatrists proposed a different definition of mental health, which states:

 “Mental health is a dynamic state of internal equilibrium which enables individuals to use their abilities in harmony with universal values of society.
 Basic cognitive and social skills; ability to recognize, express and modulate one’s own emotions, as well as empathize with others; flexibility and ability to cope with adverse life events and function in social roles; and harmonious relationship between body and mind represent important components of mental health which contribute, to varying degrees, to the state of internal equilibrium.”